daseyb/Specter3D/README.md

 Usage
 =====

-Copy the contents of the Assets folder into your Unity project's Assets folder or import the package from (https://github.com/bonus2113/Spriter2Unity/raw/master/Package/Spriter2Unity.unitypackage)
+Copy the contents of the Assets folder into your Unity project's Assets folder or import the package from [here] (https://github.com/bonus2113/Spriter2Unity/raw/master/Package/Spriter2Unity.unitypackage).
 Any SCML files copied into the project will be automatically processed.
 Prefabs are created in the same folder as the SCML file.